peterpeterparker/web-social-share/readme.md

     $ npm install web-social-share

-For Ionic v3 projects, you must install version 1.1.0 instead.
+### Ionic v3 support deprecated

+As of version 2.0.0, the component can't be bundled in Ionic v3 projects anymore, at least as far as I know.
+If you wish to use it such a project, stick to version 1.1.0 of the component.

     $ npm install web-social-share@1.1.0